 Rampant Fatphobia

-After finishing a book, one of my quirks is that I liked to read its reviews (from 1-star to 4-star) to see if other readers agree with my thoughts about the book.
+After finishing a book, one of my quirks is that I like to read its reviews (from 1-star to 4-star) to see if other readers agree with my thoughts about the book.
 As a result, I discovered a theme in the 3-star and below reviews.
-A few reviewers were annoyed that Bea wasn’t proud and confident in her body for most of the book; they wanted a main character that was happy in her differences.
+A few reviewers were annoyed that Bea wasn’t proud and confident in her body for most of the book; they wanted a happy main character with her differences.
 Now, this comment is totally fair.
 However, having Bea struggle with her self-confidence (and her journey throughout the novel is her understanding of how external fatphobia has distorted her perception of herself) gave the reader room to learn and grow with her.
 Fatphobia is so ingrained in our society, and it often masks itself as ‘health advice,’ which makes it even more difficult for people to understand how harmful (and wrong) it is.

-If you read my ‘Representation’ tab in each of my reviews, you’ll see how I started describing Heroines as fat instead of plus-sized.
+If you read my ‘Representation’ tab in my reviews, you’ll see how I started describing Heroines as fat instead of plus-sized.
 It’s my way of challenging how society – no matter the context – associates fat with ‘bad,’ whereas for thin to be an insult, it must be contextualized in such a way.
 Rejecting the plus-size descriptor means rejecting the assumption that plus-sizes are not normal, especially given that women’s average clothing size in the US is 14.

 The Romance(s)